verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] The biggest, most granddaddy of all caveats is that life will, yes, no shit, be more inconvenient without an iPhone.
 - [ ] Last year, I was feeling cosmic nudges towards deconstructing,
 - [ ] are you watching anything good at the moment?
+- [ ] Draw in and expel the morning air